 In agriculture, diesel is chiefly used to run farm machinery and equipment (including tractors, harvesters), and water-pump sets.
 Often these are afforded by relatively larger landowners and / or richer farmers.
 However, as described in the preceding paragraph, the input costs of diesel or petroleum products is imbedded in cost of hired machine labour and maintenance expenses on owned machinery.
-The costs are generated following certain cost concepts.
+The costs are generated following certain cost concepts.45

-&lt;sup>43 This further assumes that petroleum products utilised in industry constitute of only diesel.
-Ceteris paribus, a 25 per cent increase in price of diesel would raise total input costs by 25\1.01/100 = 0.25 per cent.
-If diesel use in industry is assumed to constitute the same proportion out of petroleum products, as that for the aggregate economy (namely 38 per cent) then, the rise in total input costs from a 25 per cent increase in price of diesel would be 25\.01\.38=0.095 per cent only.
+43 This further assumes that petroleum products utilised in industry constitute of only diesel.
+Ceteris paribus, a 25 per cent increase in price of diesel would raise total input costs by 251.01/100 = 0.25 per cent.
+If diesel use in industry is assumed to constitute the same proportion out of petroleum products, as that for the aggregate economy (namely 38 per cent) then, the rise in total input costs from a 25 per cent increase in price of diesel would be 2501.38 = 0.095 per cent only.

-would be 25\.01\.38= 0.095 per cent only.
-These are sugarcane, copra (milling, ball), jute (tossa, white), mesta, paddy, jowar, bajra, maize, ragi, tur (arhar), moong, urad, groundnut, soyabean, sunflowerseed, sesamum, nigerseed, cotton, tobacco, wheat, barley, gram, masur (lentil), rapeseed / mustard, and safflower.
+would be 25.01.38= 0.095 per cent only.

+44 These are sugarcane, copra (milling, ball), jute (tossa, white), mesta, paddy, jowar, bajra, maize, ragi, tur (arhar), moong, urad, groundnut, soyabean, sunflowerseed, sesamum, nigerseed, cotton, tobacco, wheat, barley, gram, masur (lentil), rapeseed/mustard, and safflower.

-&lt;sup>45 Costs are generated following certain cost concepts.
-Cost A1 includes (i) value of hired labour, (ii) value of hired bullock labour, (iii) value of owned bullock labour, (iv) value of owned machinery labour, (v) hired machinery charges, (vi) value of seed (both farm produced and purchased), (vii) value of insecticides and pesticides, (viii) value of manure (owned and purchased), (ix) value of fertilizer, (x) depreciation on implements and farm buildings, (xi) irrigation charges, (xii) land revenue, cesses, and other taxes, (xiii) interest on working capital, (xiv) miscellaneous expenses (artisans etc.) Cost A2 equals cost A1 plus rent paid for leased-in land; Cost B1 equals cost A1 plus interest on value of owned fixed capital assets (excluding land); Cost B2 equals cost B1 plus rental value of family labour; Cost C2 equals cost B2 plus imputed value of family labour; Cost C2 equals cost B2 plus imputed value of family labour; Cost C2 equals cost B1 plus rente i.e., statutory wage rate or the
+45 Costs are generated following certain cost concepts.
+Cost A1 includes (i) value of hired labour, (ii) value of hired bullock labour, (iii) value of owned bullock labour, (iv) value of owned machinery labour, (v) hired machinery charges, (vi) value of seed (both farm produced and purchased), (vii) value of insecticides and pesticides, (viii) value of manure (owned and purchased), (ix) value of fertilizer, (x) depreciation on implements and farm buildings, (xi) irrigation charges, (xii) land revenue, cesses, and other taxes, (xiii) interest on working capital, (xiv) miscellaneous expenses (artisans etc.) Cost A2 equals cost A1 plus rent paid for leased-in land; Cost B1 equals cost A1 plus interest on value of owned fixed capital assets (excluding land); Cost B2 equals cost B1 plus rental value of owned land (net of land revenue) and rent paid for leased-in land; Cost C1 equals cost B1 plus imputed value of family labour; Cost C2 equals cost B2 plus imputed value of family labour; Cost C2 equals cost B3 plus imputed value of family labour; Cost C2 equals cost B3 plus imputed value of family labour; Cost C3 equals cost B3 plus imputed value of family labour; Cost C4 equals cost C3 plus additional value of human labour based on use of higher rate i.e., statutory wage rate or the

 Publications of the ministry of agriculture like, cost of cultivation of principal crops in India report the value for cost-concepts by specific crops in major cultivating provinces.
-There are 14 elements of cost included in the cost concept A1, and only two of these (namely, iv and v in footnote 45) are relevant to derive an estimate for fuel-input cost in agriculture.
+There are 14 elements of cost included in the cost concept AI, and only two of these (namely, iv and v in footnote 45) are relevant to derive an estimate for fuel-input cost in agriculture.
 This form of data is cumbersome to utilise in extant analysis.